 Let the editor know what you have in mind.
 OCCS has access to a database of stock photos.
 Depending on the scale of the project, we may be able to coordinate photography.

-Yes, but all numbered publications must be routed through the publication editor before being printed, reprinted, listed on the Extension publication website or entered in the Print on Demand catalog in order to ensure proper branding.
+Yes, but all numbered publications must be routed through the publications editor before being printed, reprinted, listed on the Extension publications website in order to ensure proper branding.
 If you wish to use an outside vendor for design or printing, a publication submission form must still be approved in order to receive a number.

-If you would like to have hard copies of your publication produced, the publication editor can help you coordinate this process.
-Numbered publications are typically printed through Central Duplication/UGA Printing, but this is not mandatory.
+If you would like to have hard copies of your publication produced, the publications editor can help you coordinate this process.
+Numbered publications are typically printed through Bulldog Print and Design, but this is not mandatory.
 We can help with the bid process, packaging of files, and delivery.
 The author(s) will be responsible for covering the cost of printing and delivery.

 The Office of Communication and Creative Services has personnel available to manage publication sales and ship the product to the buyers.
 The price of the item should be enough to cover the cost of a reprint, shipping and handling, and the credit card processing fee.
 The author(s) will be responsible for covering the cost of the initial printing.
 Contact Angela Rowell, director of OCCS, for more information.
 Credit cards are no longer accepted over the phone or by fax; all credit card purchases must be made online at ugaextensionstore.com.